Skip to content

 $ ./Matrix-multiplication

-Programme assumes that matrix (square matrix) size is N*N
+Programme assumes that the matrix (square matrix) size is N*N

 Please enter the N size number